 The memory bank is a hierarchical knowledge system that stores project context, patterns, and decisions.
 It uses a 4-tier structure (always → learned → ondemand → reference) to optimize token usage while maintaining full context access.
 See Memory Bank Hierarchy.

 Claude Code hooks are customizable scripts that run at specific points in the AI workflow.
-There are 14 hook events (PreToolUse, PostToolUse, UserPromptSubmit, SessionStart, SessionEnd, and more) and 3 hook types (command, prompt, agent).
+There are 25 hook events (PreToolUse, PostToolUse, UserPromptSubmit, SessionStart, SessionEnd, CwdChanged, FileChanged, and more) and 3 hook types (command, prompt, agent).
 Hooks can validate inputs, block dangerous operations, inject context, and run background analytics.
 See our Complete Hooks Guide.

 Agents (subagents) are specialized Claude Code workers spawned via the Task tool.
 Each agent gets its own context window, can use a specific model (sonnet, opus, haiku), has persistent memory, and can be configured with restricted tool access.
 They enable parallel execution and domain expertise.
 See our Agents Guide.